Community Grants Program - Minor Capital Works

 Application Process

-Minor Capital Work grants are subject to a two-stage application process, where applicants must complete a Minor Capital Work Grant Expression of Interest (EOI) application.
+Minor Capital Work grants are subject to a two-stage application process, where applicants must complete an Expression of Interest Minor Capital Work Grant application in May.

 Projects must be completed within six months of the funding agreement being signed.